 In the 2019 NRMP match, the program will offer ten categorical positions for neurology residents.

 |Categorical Internal Medicine/Neurology||NRMP: 1495180C0||[4-year program]||10 positions|

 Requirements and Eligibility

 Residents entering the Medicine Preliminary-Neurology program must meet the criteria listed below.

 - Successful completion of at least four credit years and graduation from a medical school listed in the International Medical Education Directory (IMED)

-- Successful completion of USMLE Parts I, II is required at time of application.
+- Successful completion of USMLE Part I is required at time of application.
 We also recommend that Step II be completed at the time of application but understand that this might not be possible due to COVID-19 related limitations on testing availability.
-Step III is required during intern year. (in recent years, applicants have generally scored above 95% on USMLE Part I and II)
+Step III is required during intern year.
+In recent years, applicants have generally scored above 95% on USMLE Part I and II.

 - ECFMG certification is required for foreign medical graduates (for information, visit www.ECFMG.org)